BlockChain4Students/blockchain_node/README.md

-Simple blockchain project for testing and learning.
+Simple project for illustrating a simple blockchain, testing and learning.